 The Georgia Non-Resident Motorist Act provides more options for plaintiffs who are injured in a car accident in the state of Georgia in terms of the court that has jurisdiction over the case.
 The act states that the plaintiff may file his or her civil action with the court in the county in which the crash occurred, or the county in which the injured motorist who is seeking compensation resides.

-A knowledgeable Atlanta car accident attorney can review the specifics of your accident and where it occurred and advise you about the proper location to file a claim or lawsuit.
+A knowledgeable legal attorney can review the specifics of your accident and where it occurred and advise you about the proper location to file a claim or lawsuit.

 Traveling for a Lawsuit in Georgia